NVIDIA/TensorRT-Incubator/docs/pre0_user_guides/quantization.md

 print(model.transformer.h[0].attn.c_attn)
 ```

 The `amax` attribute gives us the dynamic range of the tensor.
-Tripy requires scaling factors, so we can convert it like so:
+TriPy requires scaling factors, so we can convert it like so:

 ```py
 def convert_to_scale(amax, maxbound):